Advise, don't advertise.

 Middle-of-funnel content (MOFU)

-During the next three closely interrelated phases, the customer realizes there are different solutions to their problem and starts looking for the best one.
+During the next phases, the customer realizes there are different solutions to their problem and starts looking for the best one.

-If you go with native advertising at this stage, the process of campaign creation might be a bit different from the one at the awareness stage.
-First of all, you’d rather change the targeting settings and opt for retargeting, this option lets you re-engage your recent website visitors, existing customers, or subscribers of your email list.
+If you go with native advertising at this stage, the campaign creation process might be a bit different from the awareness stage.
+First, you’d rather change the targeting settings and opt for retargeting, this option lets you re-engage your recent website visitors, existing customers, or subscribers of your email list.

 Secondly, your goals will differ a lot.
 While different native advertising platforms allow you to set different objectives, here are several basic goals you’ll reach using native ads to promote your mid-funnel content: increase purchase intent, build trust and retarget leads.

-Velasca uses native ads to promote their landing page, illustrating the process of shoemaking and telling about the company’s values.
+Velasca uses native ads to promote its landing page, illustrating the shoemaking process and telling about the company’s values.

 At this stage, your prospects make it right to the conversion.
-Native ads promoting BOFU content may lead to the landing pages that offer eBook download, app install, free consultation, or coupon.
+Native ads promoting BOFU content may lead to landing pages that offer eBook downloads, app installation, free consultation, or coupons.